 Document, Executor, and Flow are the three fundamental concepts in Jina.
-Understanding these will help build your search.
+Understanding these will help you build your search engine.

 Document is the basic data type in Jina;

 Flow is how Jina streamlines and scales Executors.

 Learn them all, nothing more, you are good to go.

 Document is the basic data type that Jina operates with.
 Text, picture, video, audio, image or 3D mesh: They are

 DocumentArray is similar to

 from jina import Document, DocumentArray doc1 = Document(text="hello world") doc2 = Document(uri="cute_kittens.png") docs = DocumentArray([doc1, doc2])